-Following the entry into force of the Sapin 2 Law (French law no. 2016-1691 of December 9, 2016), the payment of the elements of variable remuneration and, as appropriate, exceptional remuneration attributed for a financial year to Chairman of the Board, the Chief Executive Officer and of the Deputy CEOs is conditional on approval by the next ordinary general meeting of their elements of remuneration, paid or attributed during the said financial year (ex post vote).
-Our shareholders' meeting to be held in 2018 will vote accordingly on the elements of remuneration granted to Michael Wyzga and Bernarg Gilly during the financial year 2017.
+Following the entry into force of the Sapin 2 Law (French law no.2016-1691 of December 9,2016), the payment of the elements of variable remuneration and, as appropriate, exceptional remuneration attributed for a financial year to Chairman of the Board, the Chief Executive Officer and of the Deputy CEOs is conditional on approval by the next ordinary general meeting of their elements of remuneration, paid or attributed during the said financial year (ex post vote).
+Our shareholders' meeting held on April 12, 2018, in its 9^{th} and 10^{th} resolutions, voted accordingly on the elements of remuneration granted to Michael Wyzga and Bernard Gilly during the financial year 2017, that are described in the report of the Board of Directors include in the notice of General Meeting.